 Air Travel - data for Domestic Air Travel has been provided by KDC.
 The emissions factor was sourced from MfE (2020).
-Both activity data and emission factors are of a high quality (M1).
+Both activity data and emission factors are considered to be of a high quality (M1).

 Hotel Accommodation - room nights were also provided by KDC.
 Emissions factor was sourced from MfE (2020).
-Both activity data and emission factors are of a high quality (M1).
+Both activity data and emission factors are considered to be of a high quality (M1).

 Business Travel in Personal Vehicles - Activity data was provided by KDC.
 Emissions factors were sourced from MfE (2020).
-Both activity data and emission factors are of a high quality (M1).
+Both activity data and emission factors are considered to be of a high quality (M1).